Reporting on Hitler: how foreign correspondents in Nazi Germany battled to expose the truth

 Despite the apparent interference, Ebbutt’s reports still irked the Nazis enough for them to expel him in 1937 (no Daily Mail reporter was ever expelled from Nazi Germany).
 Expulsion became a badge of honour among members of the foreign press as life in Nazi Germany darkened.

 Noel Panter, the Daily Telegraph’s Munich correspondent, soon became the first British correspondent expelled.
-His crime had been to report on the militaristic atmosphere of a rally in Munich — an impression the Nazis did not want conveyed to the outside world.
+His crime had been to report on the militaristic atmosphere of a rally in Munich — an impression that the Nazis did not want conveyed to the outside world.
 Panter was arrested and after being held in prison for more than a week he finally arrived in Britain in November 1933.

 “I was never so glad to see the white cliffs of Dover in my life,” he said.
 “I have never distorted news.
 All that I have done has been to tell the truth, which is sometimes unpalatable to certain people.”
 British Movietone News was there to record his arrival, with a colleague saying: “We are very glad you’ve maintained the proud traditions of British journalism in very difficult conditions.”